 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 1 6.
 Discourage non-residential expansion into existing residential areas unless applicant can demonstrate that any adverse impact on residential uses will be mitigated.
 Evaluation of impacts may include, but not be limited to, displacement of residents, loss of affordable housing units, traffic, parking, signs, lighting, noise, odor, and stormwater.
-Appropriate transitions from non-residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential between lower density residential and/or non-residential. √ Access to the site will be achieved through an adjacent commercial property, eliminating delivery traffic from Kerrick Lane.
-The applicant has agreed to a binding element regarding the use of car alarms to reduce noise nuisances.
+Appropriate transitions from non- residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non-residential. ~ The site is adjacent to an existing activity center and the proposal would not constitute a non-residential expansion into an existing residential area.
 2 Community Form: Goal 1 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. √ The proposed zoning district would permit higher density and intensity uses.
-The subject site is located near Dixie Highway, and adjacent to an existing activity center.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ~ The site is located adjacent to Bardstown Road, a transit corridor, and next to an existing activity center.
 3 Community Form: Goal 1 8.
-Encourage industries to locate in workplace Form Districts or in areas readily served by infrastructure and transportation facilities, including transit, rather than isolated industrial sites. ✓ The proposal is not for an industrial zoning district.
+Encourage industries to locate in workplace Form Districts or in areas readily served by infrastructure and transportation facilities, including transit, rather than isolated industrial sites.
+NA The proposal is not for industrial zoning.
 4 Community Form: Goal 1 15.
-When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. √ The proposed zoning district would not permit hazardous uses.
-Uses with air, noise and light emissions would need to comply with Land Development Code and Louisville Metro Ordinances restrictions.
+When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. ~ The proposal would expand an existing activity center in an appropriate location where residential populations will be minimally impacted.